kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \end{align}
 ```

-where the first three equations only have horizontal structure and the last equation only has vertical structure, which makes both set of equations solvable.
-We will start with the horizontal structure and followed by the discussion of vertical structure.
+Here, the first three equations describe the horizontal structure, while the last equation describes the vertical structure, making both sets of equations solvable.
+We will begin by solving for the horizontal structure, followed by a discussion of the vertical structure.

 ### Horizontal Wave Solutions
-To further simplify the problem, we can non-dimentionalize each variable by subtracting non-dimentional parameters.
+To further simplify the problem, we can non-dimensionalize each variable by introducing non-dimensional parameters:

 ```{math}